 The Company has not generated revenues from its operations to date.
-As at March 31, 2021, the Company has accumulated net losses of \$26,027,918 since inception and has working capital of \$5,541,535.
-The operations of the Company have primarily been funded by the issuance of common shares.
+As at March 31, 2022, the Company has accumulated net losses of \$27,804,008 since inception and has working capital of \$901,739.
+The operations of the Company have primarily been funded by the issuance of common shares and convertible debentures.
 These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
 The Company will require additional financing for the upcoming fiscal year in order to maintain its operations and exploration activities.
 These material uncertainties raise substantial doubt on the Company's ability to continue as a going concern.